stealjs/steal/docs/pages/progressive-loading.md

 ### Create the module implementation

-Create _weather/weather.js_ with the following code.
-Update the `city` variable with your city.
-This will display your city's weather:
+Create _weather/weather.js_ with the following code:

 ```js
 import $ from "jquery";